nicolay-r/pubmed_articles_iter/README.md

 ⚠️ **Limitations:**
 1. [`ncbi/pubmed` on Huggingface](https://huggingface.co/datasets/ncbi/pubmed) -- The existing **dropped the support for 2025**
     * The [`pubmed.py`](https://huggingface.co/datasets/ncbi/pubmed/blob/main/pubmed.py) is based on `datasets` data fetcher.
-    * This implementation requires to **contruct train split** to skim through the whole data before start using it.
+    * This implementation requires to **construct train split** to skim through the whole data before start using it.
-2. [`pubmeb_parser` on Gihub](https://github.com/titipata/pubmed_parser) -- is not compatible for processing extrated `xml` for paper skimming
+2. [`pubmeb_parser` on GitHub](https://github.com/titipata/pubmed_parser) -- is not compatible for processing extracted `xml` for paper skimming
     * [`pp.parse_pubmed_references`](https://github.com/titipata/pubmed_parser?tab=readme-ov-file#parse-pubmed-oa-citation-references) returns `None` for unzipped `xml`.

 ## Solution